microsoft/coresets-fair-diverse/README.md

 # Core-sets for Fair and Diverse Data Summarization
-This is the code repository for the paper **Core-sets for Fair and Diverse Data Summarization**, to appear in NeurIPS 2023.
+This is the code repository for the paper [**Core-sets for Fair and Diverse Data Summarization**](https://www.microsoft.com/en-us/research/publication/core-sets-for-fair-and-diverse-data-summarization/) ([pdf](https://aka.ms/coresets-fair)), accepted for NeurIPS 2023.

 ## Code structure and usage